-I had a conversation with a friend the other day about the methods our kids utilize to memorize spelling words.
-That discussion brought to mind the many methods we've used to help learn spelling words, so I thought I'd share some of those ideas here.
+I had a conversation with a friend the other day about the methods our kids utilize to learn and memorize spelling words.
+That discussion brought to mind the many methods we've used to help learn spelling words (and by "we" I mean both my kids and myself!), so I thought I'd share some of those ideas here.

 To memorize spelling words on their list, my kids used to simply write out their spelling words several times a day; but that didn't seem to be enough, and they would still misspell many of the words on their test.
 So we started to investigate how they learn words best (visually, kinesthetically, aurally, etc.), and we began incorporating some of the following techniques, which have proven to work very well for them.
 From our experience, I would think that the suggestions below would work best for kids who are visual learners like my kids are.